[Observing Sessions]

 Do you have a telescope that you would like to learn how to operate or get help with setting up?
 KAS members will be on hand at the start of each session to give you a one on one tutorial.
 Learn how to properly assemble and balance your telescope, align the finderscope and computer, and choose the appropriate eyepieces.
 We can even help you learn how to find objects in the sky!

 Please arrive as soon as the gates open, so we can help you set up and use your telescope before it gets too dark.
-Consult the schedule for start times.
+Consult the schedule below for start times.

 Constellation Workshop